 After leaving Jimmy’s Bar and Grill, Sabrina and Rico (the new security guard) depart in different cars.
 "I knew when I saw those two arrogant...
 Damn!”
 Sabrina wails not at all happy with the current developments.

 Sabrina knows she must act quickly, having been seen with the guard.
-“Stupid, stupid, stupid – you idiot you knew it was a bad idea to stop at Jimmy’s for caffeine,” She admonishes herself as she drives, her mind working in full gear.
+“Stupid, stupid, stupid – you idiot you knew it was a bad idea to stop at Jimmy’s for a couple of beers,” She admonishes herself as she drives, her mind working in full gear.

-“Those old fools at the Justice Center will nab Clinton and his cronies while I keep a low profile here.
-It’s just a matter of time before he’ll be safely behind bars and they will have forgotten all about me.
+“Those guys at the Bureau will nab Clinton and his cronies while I keep a low profile here.
+It’s just a matter of time before he’ll be safely behind bars and I will be just a memory.
 Then I can start over in another town and this time things will be different.”
 Sabrina sighs feeling very satisfied with herself.

-Sabrina lies down on the single cot, closes her eyes and remembers how Steve looked on the day they first met.
-As was her custom—Steve was fashionably dressed and her family was by her side.
-Her beautiful hair was pulled back into a severe chignon and she looked very happy.
+Sabrina lies on the sectional sofa and closes her eyes. she remembers how Steve looked on the day they first met.
+As is her custom—Steve is fashionably dressed, and her family is at her side.
+Her beautiful hair is pulled back into a severe chignon and she looks very happy.
 “I wonder how happy she looks now?”

 To be continued …